RRZE-HPC/pycachesim/cachesim/README.md

 - the first line must contain the number of ache levels
 - each line, that is not empty and that does not start with '#' will be considered a cache level
-- each key and value are seperated by '='
+- each key and value are separated by '='
-- key-value pairs are seperated by ',' without whitespaces
+- key-value pairs are separated by ',' without whitespaces
 - load_from, store_to, victims_to have to be values equal to the name of one of the other cache levels
 - the name of a cache level must be unique
 - possible keys are: